 However, for nationalism to make match with cosmopolitanism it must be a liberal nationalism.
-By "liberal" here I do not mean the neo-liberalism of laissez faire economics and the economic ordering of the world characteristic of capitalist globalization with its associated, severely individualistic libertarian or neoHobbesian social philosophies, but a social liberalism with its political exemplifications in social democracy or in genuinely democratic socialist societies (e.g., Chile during the time of Allende) and theoretically articulated now (though, of course, variously) by political philosophers such as Isaiah Berlin, Brian Barry, G. A. Cohen, Joshua Cohen, Ronald Dworkin, Jürgen Habermas, Stuart Hampshire, Thomas Nagel, John Rawls and Amartya Sen and, to reach back into recent history, by John Stuart Mill, T. H. Green, R. H. Tawney and John Dewey.
+By "liberal" here I do not mean the neo-liberalism of laissez-faire economics and the economic ordering of the world characteristic of capitalist globalization with its associated, severely individualistic libertarian or neo-Hobbesian social philosophies, but a social liberalism with its political exemplifications in social democracy or in genuinely democratic socialist societies (for example, Chile during the time of Allende) and theoretically articulated now (though, of course, variously) by political philosophers such as Isaiah Berlin, Brian Barry, G. A. Cohen, Joshua Cohen, Ronald Dworkin, Jürgen Habermas, Stuart Hampshire, Thomas Nagel, John Rawls, and Amartya Sen and, to reach back into recent history, by John Stuart Mill, T. H. Green, R. H. Tawney, and John Dewey.
 There is a stress in such liberalism on the virtues of tolerance, on autonomy, on equality, on the protection of human rights and on the societal nonprivileging of any comprehensive conception of the good.
-Such liberals will emphasise the importance of there being a recognition and a nonruling out in the public domain of all conceptions of the good that respect human rights and are in accordance with the political principles of justice of such a liberal society.
+Such liberals will emphasize the importance of there being a recognition and a nonruling out in the public domain of all conceptions of the good that respect human rights and are in accordance with the political principles of justice of such a liberal society.
 These are principles that, in a broad sense, are egalitarian: prescribing that the life of everyone is to count and to count equally.
 To give this moral equality substance, there is also the stress that there be a roughly equal sharing of resources (though making allowances for incapacities) and a commitment to attaining an equality of the life conditions that would as fully as possible, produce, and for everyone, to the extent that is possible, conditions of human flourishing for each person, taking into considerations their different capacities and capabilities, at the highest level for each person that they as individuals can attain.
 The idea is to produce conditions of life for everyone that would enable them to have the best life they are capable of having.
-It is the stress on these substantively egalitarian features that highlights the social nature of this liberalism in contrast with the individualistic liberalism of Friedrich Hayek, Milton Friedman, Robert Nozick and David Gauthier.1 liberals but not nationalists (Martha Nussbaum, for example).
-(Barry 1987 and Nussbaum 1996).
+It is the stress on these substantively egalitarian features that highlights the social nature of this liberalism in contrast with the individualistic liberalism of Friedrich Hayek, Milton Friedman, Robert Nozick, and David Gauthier.1

+Such a social liberalism meshes (as does an individualistic liberalism) with cosmopolitanism.
+The crucial question is whether cosmopolitanism is compatible with a liberal nationalism.
+There are paradigmatic social liberals (Brian Barry, for example) who are robust substantive egalitarians but strong antinationalists, and there are cosmopolitans who are social liberals but not nationalists (Martha Nussbaum, for example) (Barry 1987 and Nussbaum 1996).
 I shall argue, by contrast, that the most adequate forms of cosmopolitanism and social liberalism will also be liberal nationalisms or accept liberal nationalisms as legitimate where there is a need for nationalist movements.
 I shall further argue that the most adequate nationalisms (and thus the most adequate liberal nationalisms) will be both social liberalisms and cosmopolitan.2

-Such a social liberalism (as does an individualistic liberalism) meshes with cosmopolitanism.
-The crucial question is whether cosmopolitanism is compatible with a liberal nationalism.
-There are paradigmatic social liberals (Brian Barry, for example) who are robust substantive egalitarians but strong anti-nationalists, and there are cosmopolitans who are social